vitormascia/battle-engine/README.md

 * **Request-Scoped Consumers**

-  [Request-scoped consumers](https://docs.nestjs.com/techniques/queues#request-scoped-consumers) along with [Provider scope](https://docs.nestjs.com/fundamentals/injection-scopes#provider-scope), are well-suited for a battle engine because each battle job can be treated as an isolated request with its own injected context (e.g., battle metadata, logging scope, DB session).
+  [Request-scoped consumers](https://docs.nestjs.com/techniques/queues#request-scoped-consumers) along with [Provider scope](https://docs.nestjs.com/fundamentals/injection-scopes#provider-scope), are well-suited for a battle engine because each battle job can be treated as an isolated request with it’s own injected context (e.g., battle metadata, logging scope, DB session).
 This ensures clean separation of concurrent jobs and enables more granular observability.
 Also, a little bit of an overkill for a take-home project.

 * **Tests (Jest)**